Zywave/booster/src/_areas/introduction/getting-started.md

 ### Why use Zywave Shell?

-Zywave Shell takes most of the configuration and decision-making out of your hands by preconfiguring many features:
+Zywave Shell takes most of the configuration and decision-making out of your hands by preconfiguring many features compared to ZUI Shell:

 | ZUI Shell | Zywave Shell | Similarities |
 | -- | -- | -- |